-Have you ever seen “Rōmaji” before?
+Have you ever seen Rōmaji?
 If you are in Japan, you can see “Rōmaji” everywhere, such as train stations and traffic.
-When you want to take the plunge and finally begin your Japanese learning journey, you may think what is “Rōmaji”?
+If you are ready to take the plunge and finally start your Japanese learning journey, you may be thinking, what is “Rōmaji”?
 Also, do you really need to learn hiragana, katakana, and kanji?

 Do Japanese people use “Romaji”?

-Many people who learned Japanese may wonder, do Japanese people even use “Romaji”?
-The answer to that question is yes!
-Japanese citizens, as can read “Kanji” or “Kana” station names, are exposed to and can read “Romaji” in their daily lives.
+Many people who have learned Japanese may wonder, “Do Japanese people even use “Romaji”?
+The answer to this question is yes!
+Japanese people, like those who can read “Kanji” or “Kana” station names, are exposed to and can read “Romaji” in their daily lives.

-“Romaji” and the Japanese language
+“ローマ字 (Rōmaji)” and the Japanese language

-In order to understand “Romaji”, it is best to first understand the Japanese language and how it is written.
-Japanese is a member of the Japonic language family.
-The Japanese language is written with the three scripts, “Kanji”, “Hiragana” and “Katakana” (漢字、ひらがな、かたかな).
+In order to understand Romaji, it is best to first understand the Japanese language and how it is written.
+Japanese is a member of the Japanese family of languages.
+The Japanese language is written in three scripts: “Kanji”, “Hiragana”, and “Katakana” (漢字、ひらがな、かたかな).